jamesleonis-spire/nb-test/README.md

 ## Future

 Who knows?
-Maybe this inspires some more automation!
+Maybe this inspires some more automation.